Downlink Scheduling over Markovian Fading Channels: Upper Bound on Achievable Throughput

-In the next proposition, we identify an index-based policy with \emph{appropriate randomization} that is optimal for the relaxed constraint problem.
+The next lemma identifies an index-based policy with \emph{appropriate randomization} that is optimal for the relaxed constraint problem.
 This policy schedules each user based on its own belief value, independently from other users.
+The proof of the Lemma can be found in \cite{Zhao_index}.